How Off-Campus Study Works

 What is the petition process for a non-endorsed program?

-Petitions for any exceptions to the above requirements, and for permission to transfer financial aid to a non-endorsed off-campus program, must be submitted in writing to the Director of OCS no later than February 1.
+Petitions for any exceptions to the above requirements, and for permission to transfer financial aid to a non-endorsed off-campus program, must be submitted in writing to the Director of GEO no later than March 1.
 Petitions for special one-time endorsement of non-endorsed programs must contain compelling academic reasons in order to be granted.
-Consult the OCS petition process for more information.
+Consult the GEO petition process for more information.

 What about safety and security concerns?